 Are some monsters real?
 Could they be anomalies that pop into our reality like griefers in an online social sim?
 Or are they just figments in our shared subconscious?
 Could they be, in some aspect… acceptably real?

 Under what circumstances can ghosts be considered acceptably real?
 Joe and I think we have the answer.
-And if that’s not enough to pique your interest, we have several spooky stories to tell you, one with actual photographic evidence (see above).
+And if that’s not enough to pique your interest, we have several spooky stories to tell you, one with actual photographic evidence (see below).

-This first episode of our new podcast is a bit different than what we plan for the rest of them, mainly because Jerry had been telling Joe about his childhood adventures with his father, and how one time his father had taken him hunting for pirate treasure down in the Sea of Cortez.
+This first episode of our podcast is a bit different than what we plan for the rest of them, mainly because Jerry had been telling Joe about his childhood adventures with his father, and how one time his father had taken him hunting for pirate treasure down in the Sea of Cortez.